GustavHansen99/GustavHansen99.github.io/_posts/2023-03-22-Welcome-to-the-2nd-assignment-for-Social-Data-2023.markdown

 ---
 layout: post
-title:  "Welcome to the 2nd assignment for Social Data 2023"
+title:  "2nd Assignment for Social Data 2023"
 date:   2023-03-22 12:25:55 +01:00
 categories: Social Data Viz
 ---

-# Header 1
+# Crime in San Francisco

 Welcome to our web page on the crime data set of San Francisco.
 This data set contains information on many different types of crimes in San Francisco, including the crime category, the location specified by latitude and longitude position, the day of the week, the time of the day etc. This data set spans several years, from 2003 to 2018.
 Therefore, several trends and patterns are identifiable and the data set can be used to provide a comprehensive overview of the crime trends in the city.
+## Header here to introduce the arrest
-On the 28th of February 2023, two teens were arrested for assault near Dolores Park in San Francisco (https://www.cbsnews.com/sanfrancisco/news/sf-assault-2-teen-girls-on-scooters-arrested-18th-street-dolores-park/).
+On the 28th of February 2023, two teens were arrested for assault near Dolores Park in San Francisco ([article](https://www.cbsnews.com/sanfrancisco/news/sf-assault-2-teen-girls-on-scooters-arrested-18th-street-dolores-park/)).
 This led to a substantial media coverage leading to news stories present in both CBS and ABC News among other..
 According to officers, two people were assaulted by two teens, who rode into them on electric scooters.
 The suspects then got off the scooters and continued attacking the victims by punching them.
 Considering this recent crime, we deem it interesting to analyse the data set and see the trends and patterns regarding assault crimes.
 By analysing the trends and patterns in assault crimes, we hope to provide the reader of this page with additional knowledge and ability to therefore make safer decisions in their life.
 To highlight this, we firstly draw attention towards the distribution of when in a 24-hour cycle the assaults most frequently take place in SF.
 This can be seen in Figure 1: